Monmouth County’s Lincoln Connection

 I know there’s much more to unearth about the Lincolns in Monmouth County.
 A college buddy of mine from Tinton Falls says that some of Lincoln’s ancestors are buried in the Holmdel Community Church Cemetery (originally a Baptist church) on Holmdel Road (Route 527).
 Does anyone know more?

 * Why do I call Mr. Lincoln our “greatest president?”
 Here’s why.
 Before Lincoln became president, we had slavery and a divided nation (and we think we have problems today?)
-When he died, slavery had been abolished and the country was united again.
-Now tell me of a finer legacy than that.
+When he died, slavery had been abolished forever and the country was united again.
+Tell me of a finer legacy than that?